-The Museum of Medical History of the Sierra Sacramento Valley Medical Society showcases developments in medicine with special relationship to our region, from the mid-1800‘s through today.
+The Museum of Medical History of the Sierra Sacramento Valley Medical Society showcases developments in medicine with a special relationship to our region, from the mid-1800‘s through today.
 The Museum is organized by various themes: patent medicines and pharmacology, basic science and laboratory medicine, antibiotics and infectious diseases, medical diagnosis and therapy, surgical diagnosis and therapy, nursing, Asian medicine, radiology, quackery and local medical history.
-Click here to view the Virtual Museum Explorer.
-For a panoramic 360° view click here.
+Click here to browse the Museum’s Artifacts.

-A variety of larger artifacts are also displayed, including examination tables, a 1920-era x-ray machine, wheelchairs, nurses uniforms, a doctor’s office cabinet, skeleton, 1950-era iron lung, Civil War amputation kits, live leeches, and a variety of medical art.
+A variety of larger artifacts are also displayed including a turn-of-the-century doctor’s office diorama, a 1950-era iron lung, Civil War amputation kits, and a variety of medical art.

 You’ll also find an array of classical 19th century instruments including cups, various tools for bleeding, ether masks and medicines with mercury, arsenic and strychnine.
 The Museum of Medical History is also home to an extensive library containing early medical textbooks and journals.

-The museum is free of charge and open to the public Monday-Friday, from 8:30 am to 4:00 pm, except for holidays.
+The museum is free of charge and open to the public, by appointment only.

 Museum of Medical History